UW-Madison-DataScience/2023-09-13-uwmadison-mini/index.md

 {% endcomment %}

 {% if site.pilot %}
-The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
-The workshop will include regular breaks.
-Please [contact the workshop organisers](#contact) if you would like more information about the planned schedule.
+If the schedule for a mini-workshop (linked to the titles) is not available and you would like more information about the planned schedule for a it, please [contact the workshop organizers](#contact).
 {% endif %}

 <hr/>